 The Council receives Grants and Subsidies from both the State and Federal Governments to fund Council services and programs.
-It is assumed existing Operating Grants will continue to be provided in the future and have been indexed by 2.43% pa.
+It has been assumed that existing Operating Grants will continue to be provided in the future and have been indexed by 2.43% pa for the term of the LTFP.